JonesBeach/fromscratchpress-site/src/about.md

 Hey, I’m [Tyler]({{ site.personalUrl }}).
 I’m a software engineer, technical mentor, and writer.

-I write about neurodivergence, meaningful work, and figuring out how to build a life that fits—hopefully in a ridiculous way.
+From Scratch Press is where I write about neurodivergence, meaningful work, and figuring out how to build a life that fits—hopefully in a ridiculous way.

-From Scratch Press is where I share essays about my inner life, self-employment, and the absurdity of it all.
 If that resonates, you can [subscribe here]({{ site.subscribeUrl }}).

+If you ever need someone to talk to, you can [book a coffee chat](/coffee-chats/).
+It’s not therapy or coaching.
+It's just real talk.

-I offer personalized mentorship at [From Scratch Code]({{ site.codeUrl }}).
+I offer software mentorship for the quietly subversive at [From Scratch Code]({{ site.codeUrl }}).

 You may know me as Jones Beach—a place in New York I've never been—on [Substack]({{ site.substackProfileUrl }}) and [GitHub]({{ site.fromScratchGithubUrl }}).